Dunbar Rovers FC

 Dunbar Rovers FC is a semi-professional Australian association football club.
-They currently plays in the NSW League Two Men's (formerly National Premier Leagues 3 New South Wales) competition both First Grade and Under 20s.
+They currently play in the NSW League Two Men's (formerly National Premier Leagues 3 New South Wales) competition in both First Grade and Under 20s.

-It also plays in the NSW League 2 Boys Youth competitions (Under 13, 14, 15, 16, 18), as well as various Men's, Women's and Girls & Boys Junior teams in the Eastern Suburbs Football Association.
+They also play in the NSW League 2 Boys Youth competitions (Under 13, 14, 15, 16, 18), as well as various Men's, Women's and Girls & Boys Junior teams in the Eastern Suburbs Football Association.

 In 2017, the Dunbar Rovers entered the NSW Girls Conference League and kicked off a unique fee-free program for talented female players.

 In 2024, the club plays in First Grade and Under 20s of the NSW League One Men's (formerly National Premier Leagues 2 New South Wales) competition.